alegradi/linux_cheat_sheets/docker/docker.md

 docker image prune  (to remove dangling images)

 ## Container management
-docker stop "id_or_name"  (to stop an instance)
+docker container ls -a  (to show all containers) docker container prune  (to delete dangling containers) docker stop "id_or_name"  (to stop an instance)
 docker rm "id_or_name"  (to remove that docker container)
 docker inspect "container_name"  (to verify the environment variables set on that docker container)